The Hidden Danger: How Radon Is Causing Lung Cancer in Non-Smokers

 Connie Alexakos was diagnosed with non-smoking lung cancer in 2023.
 Her home tested six times higher than the acceptable radon level.

-When asked what she wants Utahns to understand about radon, Alexakos emphasizes its role as the number one cause of non-smoking lung cancer.
+When asked what she wants Utahns to understand regarding radon, Alexakos emphasizes its role as the number one cause of non-smoking lung cancer.
 She warns that once you become aware of it and take action, it may already be too late.
-“If I had known about this at stage one, my treatment would have been much easier,” she laments.
+“If I had known regarding this at stage one, my treatment would have been much easier,” she laments.
 Following her diagnosis, Alexakos had her home mitigated by Utah Radon Services, successfully reducing the radon levels from 13.0 pCi/L to 1.4 pCi/L.

 There are steps you can take to ensure the safety of yourself and your loved ones.
 Most importantly, you can conduct a simple, free, and reliable radon test to determine the radon level in your home.